"

 the organic design of makers place seen here just days after building completion at Soneva Fushi

 I founded the Distil Ennui Studio™ back in 1990; during the years since I have been creating and exhibiting around the world, working on many community and environmental based projects, hosting recycling design workshops and spearheading an international artist residency program; I am quite dizzy just thinking about it as I write these words.
-Throughout this time, at the centre of my practice water has been a core element; seeing first hand the effects of pollution and species extinction.
+Throughout this time, at the centre of my practice water has been a core element; seeing first hand the effects of pollution, biodiversity loss and species extinction.
 In doing so from the very beginning I have been a vocal ambassador of the 3R Strategy, that of Reduce, Reuse and Recycle.
 The demise in river water quality around the world has been profound beyond words in my lifetime alone.
 Fish numbers have virtually disappeared from most of the worlds great oceans and plastic pollution has entered the food chain at every level from the microscopic to the top predators.

 sand casting boxes cool down with new aluminium sculptures inside